stefanmiller27/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+a token is used for authorization

 2. What steps can you take in your web apps to keep your data secure?

+you can use a protected route or authentication header with out api calls

 3. Describe how web servers work.

+web browser requests a page from the web server and then the web server give the page

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C: Post R: Get U: Put D: Delete